Saga (comics): Publication history

-On July 25, 2018, issue #54 was published, ending the first half of the series' run on a major cliffhanger.
-The series then went on an extended hiatus, during which the first 54 issues would be published in a single volume called Saga: Compendium One.
-In April 2019 Vaughan told Entertainment Weekly that the second half of the series would also last 54 issues, comprising what he called "a planned 108-issue epic."
+On July 25, 2018, Chapter #54 was published, ending the first half of the series' run on a major cliffhanger.
+The series then went on an extended hiatus, during which the first 54 chapters would be published in a single volume called Saga: Compendium One.
+In April 2019 Vaughan told Entertainment Weekly that the second half of the series would also last 54 issues, making what he called "a planned 108-issue epic".

-On October 9, 2021, Vaughan and Staples announced during a panel discussion at the New York Comic Con that the series would return in January 2022 with issue #55, a double-length, 44-page issue that would retain its normal $2.99 price, and which would begin "Compendium Two" of the series.
-The series resumed with Chapter 55, which went on sale January 26, 2022 to positive critical reviews.
+On October 9, 2021, Vaughan and Staples announced during a panel discussion at the New York Comic Con that the series would return in January 2022 with Chapter #55, a double-length, 44-page chapter which would retain its normal $2.99 price, and begin "Compendium Two" of the series.
+The series resumed with Chapter 55, which went on sale January 26, 2022, to positive critical reviews.